Skip to main content

 Design Tokens

-They separate raw values from meaning, allowing design decisions to stay consistent across themes, components, patterns, and platforms.
+Design tokens are the vocabulary of the design system.
+They separate raw values from meaning, so design decisions stay consistent across themes, components, patterns, and platforms.

 Model